JunjieHu/deep/README.md

   - [Ted talk En-Uk translation for finetuning](https://drive.google.com/drive/folders/1nrP1-KCcrvGndloCwZkFXe7hD-4n8KQq?usp=share_link)

 ## Perform SLING's entity linking
-After installing SLING, run the following to perform entity linking on Wikipedia article.
+After installing SLING, you should have your SLING installed under `$REPO/tools/sling` (`REPO` denotes the path to this repo).
+Then run the following to perform entity linking on Wikipedia article.
 ```
-lang=$1
+cd tools/sling
+lang=uk    # uk: Ukraine
 version=20221101  # the version we used
 ./run.sh --download_wikidata --download_wikipedia --wikipedia $version --language $lang
 ```
+This will generate annotated Ukraine Wikipedia articles under `$REPO/tools/sling/local/data/e/wiki/uk/documents-0000{0-9}-of-00010.rec`, which will be used to create pre-training data.

 ## Prepare DEEP's Pre-training Data
 After the installation of above tools, run the following to create DEEP's pre-training data.